German Pizza: Flammkuchen with bacon and onions

 Flammkuchen is baked at high temperatures and that gives the crust a nice crispy texture, with carmelized onions and bacon cooked in a white sauce.

 Depending on how much sauce you add, you could end up with uncooked bacon, if you don’t heat your oven enough.
 The traditional French recipe calls for bacon lardons which are small bits of bacon that cook quickly.

-However, to take the guesswork out, you can lightly cook the bacon and onions in a pan before using it as a topping on the pizza.
+However, to take the guesswork out, you can lightly cook the bacon and onions in a pan or the air fryer before using it as a topping on the pizza.

 While the traditional recipe from Alsace and Germany calls for bacon lardons, onions and heavy cream, just like pizza there are now many variations.
 Some interesting suggestions can be broken down by sweet and savory, including making it vegetarian or vegan.

 - Zucchini, red onion, and feta cheese

 - Potatoes and bacon lardons